mazjap/textToColor/README.md

 # textToColor
-Very simple java program that converts text into color using a basic algorithm made by your truly.
+Very simple java program that converts any amount of text into color using a basic algorithm.

+1. Download and unzip files
+2. Run the "run.java" file with the other two files in the same folder